jdittrich/userNeedResearchBook/text/allURBook.md

 </div>

 Remember that nobody does inefficient things by purpose.
 Assume that the user has a reason.
-Try to find out what it is.
+Try to find out what this reason may be.

 <div class="example">

-»What is good about that workflow?« or »Did you ever try an alternative workflow« or »can you think of other ways that may be feasible?« – and remember to ask follow up question to further explore the issue.
+»What is good about that workflow?« or »Did you ever try an alternative workflow« or »can you think of other ways that might be feasible?« – and remember to ask follow-up question to further explore the issue.

 </div>

 Your influencing feedback could be non-verbal as well.
 Like in everyday conversations you may shrug or frown if you disagree with an utterance or an action.
-Even if you don’t say »this is wrong« frowning or shaking your head may have the same results.
+Even if you don’t say »this is wrong«, frowning or shaking your head may have the same results.

-So:don't be afraid to react towards the participant.
-But don’t suggest good or bad answers or good or bad activities by telling that something is wrong or by  gestures and facial expressions.
+So: don't be afraid to react towards the participant – reacting towards the participant is essential in our research.
+But don’t suggest »good« or »bad« answers or »good« or »bad« activities using words, gestures or facial expressions.

 ### Silence feels strange but is o.k.

-Sometimes the participant will take time to think before answering.
+Sometimes, the participant will take time to think before answering.
 Intuitively, you may want to fill the silence to help the participant along.

 <div class="example">

 »Can you describe me what happened after you were finished with creating the print-ready-file?
-[1 sec] was it all well?« »yeah, sort of well I think«
+[1 sec] Was it all well?« »yeah, sort of well I think«

 </div>